 Read More: Best Blender for Smoothies 2019

-On the standard 72oz pitcher/blade setup made specifically for iced drinks with “Total Crushing Technology”, as Shark puts it, there wasn’t a single blend setting that got us to the point of something that even resembled an iced drink.
+On the standard 72oz pitcher/blade setup made specifically for iced drinks with “Total Crushing Technology,” as Shark puts it, there wasn’t a single blend setting that got us to the point of something that even resembled an iced drink.
 We tried putting in every ratio of ice-to-mix you could think of, before settling on half ice, half liquid to get the best results.
-Even still, no matter what we tried we always got ice that was either so fluffy it had re-solidified back into a block, or some weird separation of the liquid and the ice that sat undisturbed in random parts of the container.
+Even still, no matter what we tried, we always got ice that was so fluffy it had re-solidified back into a block or some weird separation of the liquid and the ice that sat undisturbed in random parts of the container.

-All of these issues evaporated immediately, however, once we switched over to the Nutri Ninja iQ cups, which blend ingredients from the bottom up using a single blade like you might find in a traditional blender.
+However, all of these issues evaporated immediately once we switched to the Nutri Ninja iQ cups, which blend ingredients from the bottom up using a single blade, as you might find in a traditional blender.
 These are reminiscent of the “Magic Bullet” system that caught fire a few years ago, and for smoothies, iced drinks, and soups, this was absolutely the way to go.
 We made a variety of smoothies containing around 20 different ingredients in total, and no matter what we threw at it (flax seed was the clincher), it blended everything down to a velvety-smooth consistency that was a pleasure to drink.
-Unfortunately the largest cup for this style of blending tops out at 32oz, less than half of the 72oz limit set by the larger container.
+Unfortunately, the largest cup for this style of blending tops out at 32oz, less than half of the 72oz limit set by the larger container.

 The food processor attachment was equally as impressive, at times rivaling results that I’ve personally seen in commercial processors that range anywhere from $500 to $1,500.
-In fact, pretty much every container except the main 72oz worked perfectly, which is what makes the addition of the three-tiered blade system all the more confusing in the long run.
+In fact, almost every container except the main 72oz worked perfectly, which makes the addition of the three-tiered blade system all the more confusing in the long run.
 In that case, you might want to look at the best blender with a glass jar instead.

 Make no mistake, even though the Nutri Ninja is ahead of the game when it comes to additional features, it is still insanely loud.
 Thanks in part to its 2HP motor, the Nutri Ninja registered an ear-splitting 92.3dB on our meter when running cold, and louder still at 103.4dB when we added a smoothie into the mix.